Multi-scale Invariant Fields: Estimation and Prediction: Real Data modeling

 where $r_i$ and $\hat{r}_i$ are respectively real value and predicted value for $i$-th data point and $n$ is the number of data points.
-According to interpretation of MAPE values by Lewis\cite{Lewis}, highly accurate forecasting is for $\gamma\leq10$, good forecasting is for $10<\gamma\leq20$, reasonable forecasting is for $20<\gamma\leq50$ and inaccurate forecasting for $\gamma>50$, see Moreno et al. \cite{Moren}. \\ So we consider MAPE as an accuracy index for the predicted values on eight rectangular areas in Figure 9.
+According to interpretation of MAPE values by Lewis\cite{Lewis}, for highly accurate forecasting $\gamma\leq10$, good forecasting $10<\gamma\leq20$, reasonable forecasting $20<\gamma\leq50$ and for inaccurate forecasting $\gamma>50$, see Moreno et al. \cite{Moren}. \\ So we consider MAPE as an accuracy index for the predicted values on eight rectangular areas in Figure 9.
 The MAPE value for these data is evaluated as

 where $\hat{Y}_{11}$ is equal to $Y_{11}$ and is ignored in calculations, because the rectangular region $A11$ is the initial region.
 Table 12 shows the absolute values in (\ref{g12}).